Conducting regular and objective performance reviews is a great way to keep your team motivated and successful.

-It helps us see our weaknesses realistically and look for ways to improve.
+It helps them see their weaknesses realistically and look for ways to improve.

-It also shows us you value our efforts and are working in our best interest.
+In addition, it shows them you value their efforts and are working in their best interest.

-I just want to remind you that there’s no need to wait for the formal review to tell your employees what they need to hear — if you do it more often, you’re giving them a chance to improve on the go.
+There’s no need to wait for the formal review to tell employees what they need to hear — if you do it more often, you’re giving them a chance to improve on the go.

-Invest your time in communicating constantly with your people and you’ll get to see them stress less about formal virtual performance reviews.
+Invest time in communicating constantly with your team and you’ll get to see them stress less about formal performance reviews.